Questions to Ask When Creating an Offshore Corporation

 Step 2) Registration of your Compay Offshore

-Once you have picked your offshore jurisdiction and company formation.
-Drawing up the Articles of Association which will be the legal document of the formation of the company.
+Once you have picked your offshore jurisdiction and company formation drawing up the Articles of Association creates a legal document for formation of the company.

 The company-by-laws will layout the responsibilities of the Directors/Shareholders and create an internal structure for which the business operates.